ajorg/ajorg.github.io/_posts/2019-11-10-cros-updates.md

 ```

 ## Getting Notified
-To actually get notified whenever one of my Chromebooks gets an update, I've create an AWS Lambda function that queries the update service and stores the result in DynamoDB.
-When the queried version differs from the stored version, I post a message to an SNS topic.
-Since I've subscribed my phone to that SNS topic, I get a text message every time the update service gives a new response.
+To *actually* get notified when one of my Chromebooks gets an update, I've create an AWS Lambda function that queries the update service and stores the result in DynamoDB.
+The function is triggered by a CloudWatch Events scheduled event.
+When the queried version differs from the stored version, it posts a message to an SNS topic.
+Since I've subscribed my phone to that SNS topic, I get a text message when the update service gives a new response.

-The code for this is in GitHub, as it's more than I want to include in a blog post, and I'll improve it over time.
+The [code for this is in GitHub](https://github.com/ajorg/cros-updates) as it's more than I want to include in a blog post, and I may improve it over time.